documentcloud/help_center/_help/guided_tour.md

 ### 5) Make some annotations.

 Open your document by double-clicking on the document thumbnail.
 Select **"Add a Public Note"** or **"Add a Private Note"**.
 Then, **click and drag** over the portion of the document you'd like to annotate.
-You can title and add a description to your annotation as well.
+You can title your note and add a description to it as well.

+(Once you've saved your note, you should see the title of the note appear in the workspace sidebar — this is shortcut, and will jump you to that particular note from wherever you are in a document.)

 ![Annotating Documents](./images/guide/guide5.gif)

 ### 6) Redact text from your document.

-If your document has sensitive information, you may redact that information using DocumentCloud as well.
+If your document contains sensitive information, you may redact that information using DocumentCloud as well.

 Select **"Redact Document"** from the right-hand sidebar.
 Then, click and drag over the area of the document you want to redact, and click **"Save"**.
 After the document has finished re-processing, the redacted text will have been completely removed.